Sales Mentors: 9 Things You Need To Know About Sales Mentoring

 However, being hungry and being receptive do not go hand-in-hand.
 It is not uncommon for me to encounter professionals that seek help, but are unwilling to be receptive to my feedback or criticism.
 (Avoid those situations!)

-A final thought (before we get to the list): I have been honored to be a mentor as well as honored to have been mentored; so I say to those who have helped shape me, thank you!
+A final thought (before we get to the list): I have been honored to be a sales mentor as well as honored to have been mentored; so I say to those who have helped shape me, thank you!
 And to those whom I have had the honor of mentoring, thank you because you have given me an outlet to “pay-it-forward.”

 1. You can’t go out and look for a mentor.

 I think there’s some serendipity to finding a mentor.
 Asking someone to be your mentor doesn’t work.
 It never worked for me.
-The best mentors in my life have been the ones that I would have never expected, and I would never have sought them out.
+The best sales mentors in my life have been the ones that I would have never expected, and I would never have sought them out.
 It just happened.

 That said, I think lightning is more apt to hit a lightning rod than some random piece of ground.
-You just have to put your lightning rod up and out that you’re seeking a mentor.
+You just have to put your lightning rod up and out that you’re looking for sales mentoring.
 If you think you'd benefit from working with a sales mentor, let it be known that you're looking to connect with one!

 2. You have to be vulnerable.

 Coaching is how the mentor relationship starts.
-Then, your mentor will share their wisdom, their experiences and some of their struggles.
+Then, your sales mentor will share their wisdom, their experiences and some of their struggles.
 There needs to be mutual vulnerability, and that starts with the mentee.

 If they’re not asking questions (and asking the right questions) find someone else.

 4. We have to dismiss that sales mentors come in certain shapes and sizes.

 One shape is that they are older than you.
 Or that they are leaps and bounds ahead of you professionally.
 Or that they work in your field.
 We have to dismiss some common beliefs about sales mentors.
 You need to get outside yourself to see yourself, and the only way to do that is to seek out someone different from yourself.

 5. Corporate mentor programs don’t work.